Tomas Geffner

 About

-Before joining NVIDIA, I am grateful to have interned at VantAI (New York, summer 2023) with Luca Naef and Michael Bronstein; DeepMind (London, summer 2022) with Andriy Mnih and George Papamakarios; MSR (Cambridge UK, summer 2021) with Cheng Zhang, Emre Kiciman and Miltos Allamanis; and Amazon AWS (New York, summer 2018) with ‪Bing Xiang and Ramesh Nallapati.
+I obtained my PhD in Computer Science from UMass Amherst in 2023.
+During my PhD I am grateful to have interned at VantAI (New York, summer 2023) with Luca Naef and Michael Bronstein; DeepMind (London, summer 2022) with Andriy Mnih and George Papamakarios; MSR (Cambridge UK, summer 2021) with Cheng Zhang, Emre Kiciman and Miltos Allamanis; and Amazon AWS (New York, summer 2018) with ‪Bing Xiang and Ramesh Nallapati.

 Before my PhD I also did some work on planning.